UC San Diego Health cardiologists wear red to raise awareness for women's heart health.

-Our Women’s Cardiovascular Health Program offers gender-specific, individualized consultation for CVD risk factor screening and symptom assessment to determine your heart health and the level of prevention or treatment strategy you may require.
+Our Women’s Cardiovascular Health Program offers individualized consultation to screen for CVD risk and assess any symptoms you may have.
+This helps us determine your heart health and the level of prevention or treatment strategy you may need.

 The program is led by cardiologists dedicated to helping women understand, prevent and treat the disease.